jwkvam/bowtie/doc/quickstart.rst

 Next we'll create a listener to listener that generates a plot on slider changes::

     def listener(freq):
+        freq = float(freq[0])
         t = np.linspace(0, 10, 100)
         sine_plot.do_all(pw.line(t, np.sin(freq * t)).to_json())

+The :py:class:`bowtie.control.Nouislider` component sends it's values as a list of strings so we had to cast it to a float.
 Lastly we need to build the application by layout the components and connecting listeners to events.
 We do this in the main block::